maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 </figure>

-We found another nice [test part](https://www.thingiverse.com/thing:2656594) online that allows to test gaps, bridges, overhangs, angles, walls and so on.
+We found another nice [test part](https://www.thingiverse.com/thing:2656594) online that allows us to test gaps, bridges, overhangs, angles, walls and so on.
 We decided to print this part three times, with no support (otherwise the overhang tests do not make sense).

 ### PLA 0.4mm nozzle
 First with a PLA filament and a 0.4mm nozzle (0.2mm resolution), 10% infill.
-For the PLA, we sticked to the recommended temperature (i.e. 210°C extruder, 60°C heating plate).
+For the PLA, we stuck to the recommended temperature (i.e. 210°C extruder, 60°C heating plate).

 <figure> <center>
   <img src="./../../img/mod05/designRules1_1.jpg" alt="Beer" width="80%" />